Dear Readers,

 Like many people, music has always been a large part of my life.
 In fact, I believe that most people feel the same way.
 All of us have a personal soundtrack to our lives.
 Songs by recording artists and groups that were somehow always playing in the background.
 Songs we sang as children on the playground.
 Music we listened to as we did our homework.
 The hymns we sang in church.
 The Christmas carols we sang from childhood to adulthood as we decorated an evergreen tree.
 Standing at a baseball game, hand over your heart, as your join in with others singing The National Anthem.
 The first time you heard a symphony orchestra, or the overture for a Broadway musical.
 The haunting notes from a lone piper playing Amazing Grace at the funeral of a loved one.
 From the cradle to the grave, music has been a constant presence in most of our lives, a loyal friend that can make us tap our toes and sing along, or comfort and help ease our pain.

 I know that when I hear a certain piece of music I am transported back in time to a moment in my life and I am reminded of the often overlooked impact that music made in my life.
 Most recently, upon learning about the death of singer Andy Williams on September 25, 2012, a rush of memories came forth.
 Memories from my childhood, so often tucked away in the busy pace of the present.
 Memories of my darling mother, and of being home with her and my siblings.
 Of happy times when life was far less complicated and we just didn't realize we would not be together forever.
+I was so sad to hear that Andy Williams had died.
+At the same time, that golden door in my memory opened as I reflected on his music and how it played such a signifiant part during some of the happiest times of my life.
+And so I have been reminiscing a great deal these past few days, listening again to all his songs.
+And you know what?
+They still made me so very happy.

 The truth is, I cannot recall a time when music has not surrounded me.
 It just always seems to be near.
 I love it!
 Pure and simple.
 I'm the person in the theatre who pays as much attention to the soundtrack of a film as the film itself.
 Let's face it, take away Darth Vadar's theme when he appears on screen or just walks, and it would not have the same impact.